Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

 ## Personality
 Ljörn is reserved and slightly introverted.
 He does not speak much and prefers quiet and solitary areas, although he doesn't mind being in public (or crowded places).
 When he talks to strangers, he might make things awkward, but otherwise, he tries to be polite, especially to his elders or higher-ups.
 He is stubborn; he usually sticks to his decisions.

-To strangers, Ljörn acts uncaring and unassertive, ignoring things that don't concern him.
-For example, if a thief stole something from someone he doesn't know, he'll ignore the commotion.

 Ljörn doesn't have a good self-esteem.
 When he receives a compliment, he tends to downplay it or mutter a thanks.
 He doesn't think he's a good teacher.

 When Ljörn gets frustrated, he quietly uses strong language under his breath, but he avoids using extreme insults or belittling.